f2calv/multi-arch-container-dotnet/README.md

 ## Demo

+The .NET workload is an ultra simple worker process (i.e. a console application) which outputs a number of environment variables in a loop for debugging.

-Clone the repo and execute the following from the root of the repository;
+Clone the repository and execute the following from the root of the repository;

 ```pwsh
 #build the multi-arch image with Docker Desktop;